How To Build Your Dream Publishing Team

 This week we are thrilled to have our friends from Reedsy share their thoughts on a dream publishing team.
 We asked Reedsy to help us with this as our readers wanted to know what to do after they finished a story edit using Fictionary.

-Fictionary helps you tell better stories.
+Fictionary StoryTeller helps you tell powerful stories.
 Reedsy helps you share your stories with the world.

 “No one achieves anything alone,” said Leslie Knope, offering some of her trademark sage advice.
 Any author embarking on their publishing journey should take note: no one achieves anything alone, especially in this industry.

 This post will guide you through the daunting process of building your dream publishing team using Reedsy, one of the best platforms for first-time and self-publishing authors.

 Every book takes the same essential route to getting published: editing, layout, cover design, marketing, and publicity.
 But not all manuscripts are created equal — and that’s a good thing!